Home Adventure holidays 11 amazing things to do in Mauritius on a dream holiday

 Rooftop bars don’t often come with views better than this at SALT hotel in Palmar

-Its innovative skill swap programme offers guests to learn local skills from local people – anything from fishing to basket-weaving – while daily classes cover everything from cooking to yoga.
+Its innovative skill swap programme offers guests to learn local skills from local people while daily classes cover everything from cooking to yoga.

 Reached via a causeway between the open bay and a lake, so you feel like you’re entering an exclusive, magical world, Paradis runs the length of a beautiful beach – you’re never more than a few feet from the stunning, turquoise waters – and has the largest hotel swimming pool I’d ever seen.